Maaroof-Khan10/Wireshark_Self_Study/README.md

 *   **Latency:** Analyze the `tcp.time_delta` field, which shows the time between packets in a conversation.
 High deltas can indicate latency issues.

 ---
-*For practice, I am used PCAP files from malware-traffic-analysis.net.*
+*For practice, I used PCAP files from malware-traffic-analysis.net.*

 Feel free to correct or add your own notes.